 Cylindrical stove Potter's Kiln

 It will be observed that the list was comprehensive, but Razi completes the subject by giving details of making composite pieces of apparatus, and in general provides the same kind of information as is to be found nowadays in manuals of laboratory arts.

 Like Jabir, Razi was a firm believer in the possibility of transmutation, and Stapleton describes his scheme of procedure approximately as follows:

 The first stage: consisted in the cleansing and purification of the substances employed, by means of distillation, calcination, amalgamation, sublimation and other processes.
 Having freed the crude materials from their impurities.

 The next stage: was to reduce them to an easily fusible condition.
-This was done by an operation known as aeration, that resulted in a product which readily melted, without any evolution of fumes, when dropped upon a heated metal plate.
+This was done by an operation known as aeration, which resulted in a product that readily melted, without any evolution of fumes, when dropped upon a heated metal plate.

 The third stage: was to bring the 'berated' products to a further state of disintegration by the process of solution.
 The solutions of different substances, suitably chosen in proportion to the amount of 'bodies', 'spirits', &c., they were supposed to possess, were brought together by the process of combination.

 Finally: the combined solutions underwent the process of coagulation or solidification, the product which it was hoped would result, being the Elixir.
 This, as previously explained, was a substance of which a small quantity, when projected upon a larger quantity of baser metal, would convert the latter into silver or gold.